System error 5 has occurred

 If the error is found while using a software, right-click the .exe file and select “Run as Admin.”

 Sometimes, even if you run it as admin, Windows will still prompt you for the error.
-You might need to log-in as admin or edit your account to have administrative privilege.
+You might need to log-in as an administrator.

-“System error 5 has occurred” may also be related to a malware contamination on your Windows.
-Windows registry and files might be broken or corrupted due to the malware, causing the error when running a program.
-A full scan of your computer using an anti-virus might help.
+“System error 5 has occurred” may also be related to malicious software contamination.
+Due to the contamination, the software you are running might have been infected.
+Apply a full scan of your computer using the anti-virus here might help.

 After scanning your system with anti-virus, run SFC command scan to your PC to fix the damage done by the malware.
 See instruction below or watch it here on YouTube.